-If you like peppers that pack plenty of heat, then consider growing Hawaiian chili peppers.
-These pepper plants produce 1- to 2-inch-long green fruit that ripens to bright red and have a flavor similar to a Tabasco pepper.
+If you like peppers that pack plenty of heat, then consider growing Hawaiian chili peppers (Capsicum frutescens).
+These pepper plants produce 1- to 2-inch-long green fruit that ripens to bright red and has a flavor similar to a Tabasco pepper.
 Unless you live in Hawaii, you may have difficulty finding Hawaiian chili pepper plants, but you can grow them from seed ordered from specialty gardening catalogs.
 Once started, knowing how to care for your pepper plant will help it thrive and spice up your cooking.

 Harden off your seedlings by keeping them outdoors when nighttime temperature are 60 degrees or higher.
 Start by keeping them outside two hours a day.
 After three days, increase the time to four hours.
 Keep doubling the time they are outside every three days.
 When the seedlings are outside for a full 24 hours, you can plant them outside.

 Dig a hole in your prepared bed with the trowel or garden shovel.
 The hole should be an inch deeper and 1 1/2 times wider than the pot your pepper seedling is in.
-If you're planting more than one Hawaiian chili pepper, space holes 12 to 18 inches apart.
+If you're planting more than one Hawaiian chili pepper, space the holes 12 to 18 inches apart to give them ample growing space.
 Loosen the seedling from its pot and place in the hole.
 Backfill the hole with soil, keeping the plant as straight as possible.

 Fertilize your Hawaiian chili pepper with a low-nitrogen fertilizer within the first month after transplanting.
-Feed it when flowers appear and again every two weeks when setting fruit.
+Feed it when flowers appear and again every two weeks while the plant sets fruit.
 Stop feeding when the plant stops blooming.

 Protect your pepper plant during hot weather.
-Although they like warm weather, temperatures above 95 degrees can cause your pepper to stop blooming and even drop fruit.
+Although they like warm weather, Hawaiian pepper plants can stop blooming and even drop fruit when the outdoor temperatures go above 95 degrees Fahrenheit.
 To keep the plant as cool as possible, protect it with screening such as a bamboo screen to block out the majority of the sun.